Robert McNamara as Secretary of Defense: Congress

 In April 1964, Senator Wayne Morse called the war "McNamara's War".
 In response, McNamara told the press that he was honored, saying "I think it is a very important war, and I am pleased to be identified with it and do whatever I can to win it".
 In May 1964, Senator Richard Russell advised Johnson against relying too much on McNamara, saying "McNamara is the smartest fella any of us know.
 But he's got too much-he's opinionated as hell-and he's made up his mind".
 Russell told Johnson that he should find an expert, preferably a World War II general who was "not scared to death of McNamara" to go to South Vietnam to say that the war was unwinnable and that the United States should pull out, but Johnson rejected the advice.
+(Note: One such general, Matthew Ridgway, had conducted a 1954 study of intervention in Vietnam which concluded: "The answers were chilling: minimal, five divisions and up to ten divisions if we wanted to clear out the enemy (as opposed to six divisions in Korea), plus fifty-five engineering battalions, between 500,000 and 1,000,000 men...The United States would have to demand greater mobilization than in Korea, draft calls of 100,000 a month.”
+President Eisenhower rejected intervention in large part due to Ridgway's study.
+Ridgway's study would be ignored in 1965, largely due to advances in military technology.)

 To compensate for the weaknesses of the South Vietnamese state, by late winter of 1964, senior officials in the Johnson administration such as McNamara's deputy, William Bundy, the assistant secretary of defense, were advocating American intervention in the war.
 Such intervention presented a constitutional problem: to intervene on the scale envisioned would mean waging war, and only Congress had the legal power to declare war.
 The solution was floated for Congress to pass a resolution granting Johnson the power to wage war in Vietnam in spite of his opposition to mooted plans to declare war on North Vietnam.